RakhithJK/libarchive-libarchive-wiki/Filenames.md

 # Specific Cases That Need Consideration

 To simplify the following discussion, I'll assume that software and archives using character semantics deal with UTF-8.
-In practice, UTF-16 and UCS-4 are also relatively common, but translating between either of those and UTF-8 is trivial.
+In practice, UTF-16 and UCS-4 are also common, but translating between either of those and UTF-8 is trivial.
 I'll also ignore Unicode normalization issues for now.
 I'll refer to software and archives that use byte-sequence conventions as "POSIX-convention", even though such conventions are common on non-POSIX systems as well.
 So we have a number of cases we need to consider:

 1. UTF-8 software working with UTF-8 archive formats.
 Such software should be able to pass through UTF-8 filenames when reading or writing archives.